| Melting glaciers, shrinking polar ice and

 ordinary is occurring at all.
 Hence, we once again have a situation where the

 predictions of today's best climate models fail to conform to reality.
+Center for the Study of

-The summary from which that quote was taken contains links to additional
+Carbon Dioxide and Global Change The summary from which that quote was taken contains links to additional

 summaries of studies of northern regions of glaciation or of specific glaciers: